dnclain/topo/README.md

 ## Dev mode

-Please reopen this project in a remote container from vscode.
+`TODO`: remote container for vscode.

 ## Credits
 - Thanks to [Geosophy](https://www.geosophy.io) for its support.